Guema/CastBarZ/README.md

 CastBarZ is modulable cast bar sytem addon for World of Warcraft.

-It is realized with ACE3 libs and designed to be modulable, configurable, beautiful, and to have as better as possible performances.
+It is designed to be modulable, configurable, beautiful, and to have as better as possible performances.
+One of its strong points is the ability to display a cool 3D effect inside cast bar thanks to frame clipping added in Legion

-## Help

-Todo
+Plans for future patches :
+- Color picker for cast bar
+- Font picker for text
+- A number of options letting user what text to display and how.
+- Draggable config system
+- Spell icon maaybe ?

 ## Contact